taddmencer/taddmencer.github.io/about.md

 permalink: /about/index.html
 title: About Tadd
 description: I write stories, do voices, make & play video games, and Dungeons & Dragons.
 I run Cubelab Media.
 A father, husband, and generally friendly guy.
-tags: [about, Tadd, games, design]
+tags: [about, Tadd Mencer, story writer, voice over actor, game player]
 image:
-  feature: about_bg.jpg
+  feature: tm-about.jpg
 ---

 I’ve been constructing websites, generating digital marketing campaigns, and creating games for over twenty years.
 I have experience in software like Adobe Photoshop, Affinity Designer, Blender 3D, and Unity 3D.
 I have created game assets for both 2D and 3D games.
 I have also established branding for products across different media, such as web and print.